 In December 2007, we entered into, and in December 2008 and October 2009, we amended, an employment agreement with Brian Capo to serve as our Chief Accounting Officer.
 As amended, the initial term of the employment agreement began effective December 17, 2007 and ended December 17, 2009.
-After that date, the agreement renews automatically day-to-day so that there will always be exactly twelve months remaining in the term.
+In May 2022, we entered into a new employment agreement with Mr. Capo effective as of January 1, 2022 (the "Capo 2022 Agreement"), with a term ending on December 31, 2026.
+After that date, unless earlier terminated, Mr. Capo's employment will be on an at-will basis.

-Effective January 1, 2018, the Compensation Committee set Mr. Capo's base salary at \$344,000, effective January 1, 2019, the Compensation Committee increased Mr. Capo's base salary to \$354,500, and effective January 1, 2020, the Compensation Committee increased Mr. Capo's base salary to \$363,500.
+Effective January 1, 2020, the Compensation Committee set Mr. Capo's base salary at \$363,500.
 Due to the impact of the COVID-19 pandemic, in 2020 Mr. Capo voluntarily agreed to temporarily reduce his salary by 25% beginning April 16, 2020.
 Effective September 16, 2020, his salary reduction was increased to 40%.
 Mr. Capo's salary returned to contractual levels on April 16, 2021.
+Effective January 1, 2022, Mr. Capo receives a base salary of \$425,000 per year pursuant to the Capo 2022 Agreement.
+Any future annual salary increases are not guaranteed and are at the full discretion of the Compensation Committee.

-Mr. Capo is eligible to receive an annual cash performance bonus with a target equal to 50% of his base salary, based on the achievement of performance targets which are currently established annually by the Compensation Committee.
+Under the Capo 2022 Agreement, Mr. Capo is eligible to receive an annual cash performance bonus with a target equal to 50% of his base salary, based on the achievement of performance targets which are currently established annually by the Compensation Committee.